Hey guys! Dom here. Hope everyone has had a good summer. It’s been super hot here the whole summer but it looks to finally be cooling down.

 In addition, verbs and adjectives bring on a whole ‘nother level as you will need to learn to conjugate them properly to communicate effectively.
 We’ll talk more about that below in the grammar section.

-So what are some good methods for learning Korean vocabulary?
+So what are some other good methods for learning Korean vocabulary?
 For making your own flashcards, I would recommend Anki.
 You can make and customize your own flashcards and even add audio to them.
 I’m lucky because Hyo will record any vocabulary I’m studying and I can just pair it to the program.
 The PC version is free, but the app is not.

 - Korean Flashcards Kit: Learn 1,000 Basic Korean Words and Phrases Quickly and Easily! – These are the best physical flashcards I’ve seen on the market.
 The cards come hole punched and each card not only features the word you are learning, but any related words.
 Nouns, adjectives, and verbs are all covered.
 These words will give you a nice foundation for your vocabulary studies.

 - Handbook of Korean Vocabulary – Now this book goes into more of what I discussed above with common roots for Korean words.
-It’s a little more advanced than your basic vocabulary book, but can prove to be very useful.
+It’s a little more advanced than your basic vocabulary book, but it can prove to be very useful.

 Finally, we get to the grammar.
 Korean grammar is simple in the sense that it’s basically like formulas that you plugin with different words.
 However, there are many many conjugations which once you get outside of the basics like how to say can, will, should, etc., it becomes about learning to read a certain situation and using the proper grammar to express whatever it is you want to express.